dmh2000/telemetry/AWS/step1/README.md

   - click 'View connection options' in the 'Connect to AWS IoT' box.
   - click 'Get started' in the 'Configuring a device' box.
   - It shows you the three steps in the setup process.
 Click 'Get Started'
+  - **From here you can just follow their instructions and skip the rest of this list.
+Or work along with the following items if you want more detail**
   - It asks you to choose a platform.
 Although the actual Nodejs code is platform independent, their startup code has a shell script that is dependent on either Linux or Windows, so you have to pick.
     - I chose the Node.js SDK.
     - It says you need to be able to connect to the internet (duh)